UzL-ITS/pethmr.github.io/about.md

 system performance and functionality.
 The patch and fix generation module will be supported by a supervised-learning strategy from human experts.

-AP Lead: This work package is led by X41 D-Sec GmbH.
+WP Lead: This work package is led by X41 D-Sec GmbH.

 Result: Patch generator